Na-mi-quai-ni-mak Community Support Fund FAQ

 Please allow a minimum of three months between submitting your application and the start of your project to allow enough time to process your funding request.

-Aside from funding provided by the NCTR, funds were granted to NCTR by Parks Canada to create a program (Na-mi-quai-ni-mak) to assist community groups or organizations with their commemoration projects.
+The NCTR created the Na-mi-quai-ni-mak program to assist community groups or organizations with their commemoration projects.
 Commemorations are specifically mentioned in the Truth and Reconciliation Commission’s 79th Call to Action, which signals the importance of integrating Indigenous history, heritage values and memory practices into Canada’s public memory.
+Funds have also been provided by individual donors, organizations, and companies.

 Some possible activities could include, but are not limited to: